NSIRLConnection/ANProgressStepper/README.md

 For the complete set of configurable attributes and how to use them, refer to the docs for the protocol available on [CocoaDocs](http://cocoadocs.org/docsets/ANProgressStepper/).

 The circles and text will size themselves based on the height and width of the view.
-I recommend you use even numbers for the height and text size(if you manually override it)
+I recommend you use even numbers for the height and text size (if you manually override it) so that centering the text is more accurate.

 ## Examples